 Here’s a look at the college major choices that many prospective law school students pursue:

-1. Economics: In 2023, 3,149 economics majors applied to law school, and 80% succeeded in getting in.
-As an economics major, you’ll likely study the global economic conditions that often play a major role in legal policy and reform.
+4. Economics: As an economics major, you’ll likely study the global economic conditions that often play a major role in legal policy and reform.
+Students are taught both quantitative and qualitative skills.

-2. History: Among the 2,763 history majors who applied to law school in the 2023 enrollment year, 79.7% were accepted.
-Majoring in history can help give you the background knowledge, research experience, and writing skills that are helpful for law school.
+6. History: Majoring in history can help give you the background knowledge, research experience, and writing skills that are helpful for law school.

-3. Philosophy: More than three-quarters (77.9%) of the 2,454 philosophy majors who applied to law school were admitted.
-Whether you focus on ethics, political philosophy, or another area, you’ll gain analytical, argumentation, logic, and communication skills that will benefit you as a future lawyer.
+7. Philosophy: Whether you focus on ethics, political philosophy, or another area, you’ll gain analytical, argumentation, logic, and communication skills that will benefit you as a future lawyer.

-9. Communications: If you want to study public speaking, journalism, public relations, or another communications field, you may be glad to find out that 69% of the 1,634 communications majors who applied to law school got in.
+9. Communications: If you want to study public speaking, journalism, public relations, or another communications field, you may want to major in communications before law school.

 Is Pre-Law a Major?

 Pre-law is not a major at some schools, but you may work with a pre-law advisor as an undergraduate student.
 If you’re interested in going to law school, a pre-law advisor can help you select courses that will teach you about law.
-They might also have suggestions for paid or unpaid internships and other ways to expose yourself to the legal profession.
+They might also have suggestions for paid or unpaid internships and other ways to gain exposure to the legal profession.

 If your school does offer a pre-law major, your schedule might involve courses on law and other classes that build your analytical, reasoning, research, and writing skills.
 However, if you are in another program, you don’t necessarily have to rush to switch majors.